Ivory Rag [w/Jack Elliot]

 Margaret Whiting said today that old wheeze about husbands and wives not working well together is a bunch of hooey.
 She's got her old man to thank for a whole new career.

-(l to r) Debbi, Lou and Margaret
+The Busch Family in 1952, with (l to r) Debbi, Lou and Margaret

 He's Lou Busch, a minor musical genius when it comes to singing or arranging or plinking out a hot tune on the piano.
 No slouch at launching a gal on a night club tour either.
 Even when the gal's his wife.